Lymphoma is one word no pet owner wants to hear coming from their vet’s mouth.

 I recommend these products because they contain higher concentrations of CBD and are designed to treat more serious conditions.

-I’ve used both of these products with my dog Rosie and I can attest to their quality.
+I’ve used these products with my dog Rosie and I can attest to their quality.

 They are definitely some of the best CBD pet products I’ve tried to date.